devBandas/devBandas/README.md

 <h3 align = " center "> Bio </h3>

-_A Brazilian programmer who loves programming and is in the second period of Software Engineering and trying to learn about everything, currently studying Python and JavaScript._
+_A Brazilian programmer who loves programming and is in the first period of Computer Science and trying to learn about everything, currently studying Python and C._

 ---